aaronkollasch/o2-tools/jupyter_o2_tips.md

 ### jupyter contrib nbextensions
 jupyter contrib nbextensions adds a useful nbextensions configuration tab to the main jupyter site.
 It also includes many useful extensions.
-##### AutoSaveTime
+#### AutoSaveTime (recommended)
-Set the autosave time to 2 minutes to reduce the chance of losing changes due to a lost connection or to unexpected closure of the interactive node (if it runs out of time, for example).
+Set the autosave time to 2 minutes to reduce the risk of losing changes due to a lost connection or closure of the interactive node (if it runs out of time, for example).

 ### [JupyterLab](https://github.com/jupyterlab/jupyterlab)